 Calpine Garrison, a subsidiary of Delaware’s biggest energy producer Calpine Corporation, owns the facility.
 The project is the result of an initiative by Calpine to reduce carbon pollution by limiting the use of coal at its Delaware facilities.

-Ground-breaking ceremony for the project was held in June 2013, and operations began in June 2015.
-The energy centre generated more than 250 local construction jobs, in addition to 16 permanent jobs, and has reduced electricity costs for the customers.
+The ground breaking ceremony for the project was held in June 2013, and operations began in June 2015.
+The energy centre generated more than 250 local construction jobs, in addition to 16 permanent jobs, and has reduced electricity costs for customers.

 An additional 309MW of generation capacity is proposed to be added to the facility in phase II.
-The feasibility, system impact, and facilities studies for the phase II has been completed by PJM.
+The feasibility, system impact and facilities studies for phase II have been completed by PJM.

 Astoria Energy LLC was authorised by the New York Power Authority (NYPA) in April 2008 to build a second natural gas-fuelled plant in Queens to supply its governmental customers.